Predators add Stamkos, Marchessault in blockbuster moves; NHL teams drop $900M in free agent frenzy

 All three spoke to The Associated Press on condition of anonymity because the deals have not been announced.
 Wedgewood is expected to spell franchise goalie Juuse Saros, whose long-term contract extension could be finalized this week.

 Marchessault was an original member of the expansion Vegas Golden Knights in 2017 and helped them reach the final twice and win the Stanley Cup last year.
-He is coming off scoring a career-high 42 goals.
+He is coming off scoring a career-high 42 goals and, like Stamkos, was one of his team's most recognizable faces.

 “There wasn’t really a decent offer on the table,” Marchessault said on TSN.
 “I don’t think they tried their best to keep me.
 But it’s part of the business and they probably have other plans, so that’s the business we’re in.
 So you move on, and I think Nashville was the best fit for me.”